Can I use an inkjet printer for sublimation? (Complete Beginner Guide)

 Can I use an inkjet printer for sublimation?
 It’s a common question—and an important one.
 Many people buy a regular inkjet printer hoping to start sublimation printing, only to face problems like poor print quality, clogged nozzles, or wasted money.
 Not all printers are made for sublimation; using the wrong one can cause big headaches.
-This article’ll break down the differences, clear up the confusion, and help you avoid costly mistakes.
-If you’re new to sublimation, this guide will save you time, money, and stress.
+This article will break down the differences in the dye sublimation printing process, clear up the confusion, and help you avoid costly mistakes.
+Sublimation printing is growing quickly around the world.
+The global dye sublimation ink market was valued at around USD 974 million in 2024 and is expected to grow rapidly in the coming years.
+This shows how popular this printing method has become for both small businesses and personal use.

 Let’s explain why that happens and what makes a printer suitable for sublimation printing.

-Not every inkjet printer can handle sublimation ink, which requires a unique printing method.
-This process uses heat to change dye-based ink into gas, which differs greatly from how regular inkjet printers spray liquid ink onto paper.
+Not every inkjet printer can handle sublimation ink, which requires a unique dye sublimation printing method to achieve high-quality transfer results.
+This process uses heat to change dye-based ink into gas as part of the heat transfer process, which is a key part of dye sublimation printing and differs greatly from how regular inkjet printers spray liquid ink onto paper.

 Main points: You can’t use printers with a thermal pressure head for sublimation, like many HP inkjet and Canon models.
-This print head can cause damage from heat, or the ink can be evaporated incorrectly.
+Heat-based printheads can damage sublimation ink or stop it from working properly.

 You might think you can convert any inkjet printer to a sublimation printer, but that’s false.
 Only certain models—especially Epson inkjet printers—can convert.
 That’s because Epson printers use Micro Piezo technology, making them compatible with sublimation ink.